ReactTooltip/react-tooltip/README.md

 ---

-Why do we use ADS on our docs?
+Why do we show ads on our docs?

-- ReactTooltip is an open source project, this is the way that we find to be financed by the community.
+- ReactTooltip is an open source project, this is the way we found to be financed by the community.

 ## Demo